Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: Introduction

-To arrive at this result we adopt the assumptions in the work of Oppenheim and Horodecki \cite{Horodecki2013}.
-In particular we relax the original assumption of Crooks work relation that the system, both in the forward process and its inverse, starts in a state of thermal equilibrium with its environment.
-Our setup consists of a work system, a work storage system called battery, and a thermal bath.
+To formulate a fluctuation theorem for single shot thermodynamics, we relax the original assumption of Crooks work relation that the system, both in the forward process and its inverse, starts in a state of thermal equilibrium with its environment.
+Our setup, in keeping with the setting in \cite{Horodecki2013}, consists of a work system, a battery, and a thermal bath.
 The work system remains in contact with the bath throughout the process.
-The system, initially in an arbitrary block diagonal state $\rho_s$, is in contact with a thermal bath in state $\tau_{\text bath}$ and a work storage device, referred to as battery and initially in its ground state $|0\rangle\langle 0 |$.
-The protocol extracts work $w$ by performing thermal operations on the system state and as a result lifts the battery to the excited state $|w\rangle\langle w |$ with $\epsilon << 1$ failure probability.
-To gain the maximum amount of work, we choose a protocol such that the system's final state will be the thermal state, $\tau_s$, of the Hamiltonian.
-As a corollary of our result we obtain the lower bound of the extractable work found by \AA berg \cite{AAberg2013}.
+The protocol extracts work $W$ by performing some operations on the work system and as a result lifts the battery to the excited state $|W\rangle\langle W |$ with $\epsilon << 1$ failure probability.
+As a corollary of our result we obtain the bounds of the extractable work found by \AA berg \cite{AAberg2013}.

-It is worth noticing that as a byproduct of choosing the present setting, we do not face a subtlety which is present in the fluctuation analysis of open systems.
-In particular, thermodynamic work, $w$, is measured in a number of different ways in the context of fluctuation relations.
-Predominantly, the so-called scheme of Two-Measurement Protocol (TMP) is used were the eigenvalues of the initial and final Hamiltonian are measured, and work, $w$, is defined as the difference between the two eigenvalues.
+It is worth noticing that as a byproduct of choosing the present setting, we avoid a potential complication in the fluctuation analysis of open systems.
+In particular, thermodynamic work, $W$, is measured in a number of different ways in the context of fluctuation relations.
+Predominantly, the so-called scheme of Two-Measurement Protocol (TMP) is used were the eigenvalues of the initial and final Hamiltonians are measured, and work, $W$, is defined as the difference between the two eigenvalues.
 Considering the first law of thermodynamics, we observe that for closed systems with no heat flow this quantity is the same as total work.
 However, in the case of open systems with strong coupling TMP does not provide a good measure of work.
 In our setup all of the work goes to lifting the state of the battery and despite the fact that the heat bath is attached to the work system at all times, a simple act of measuring the initial and final eigenvalues of the battery gives a correct measure of the work.

-This paper is organised as follows.
-Section \ref{prelim} explains the setup and the assumptions, and provides the required definitions.
-In section \ref{smooth} we present our main results and methods.
-Finally in section \ref{concl} we conclude and discuss the implications.
-The proof of the Theorem is given in the Appendix.
+In the next section we give the technical preliminaries before presenting the main theorem (Theorem~\ref{epsilon}) in Section \ref{smooth}.
+The proof of Theorem~\ref{epsilon} is given in the Appendix.